kaiyuanshe/open-hackathon/open-hackathon/README.md

 **_Notice that you MUST [folk](http://www.worldhello.net/gotgithub/04-work-with-others/010-fork-and-pull.html) the repository to your account/organization before contributing any changes.
 Pull Requests are welcome._**

-### Install Guacamole
+### Setup Guacamole
 for simplicity, we recommend you start guacamole using `docker`.
 ```
 sudo docker run -d -i -t -p 8080:8080 -v /opt/open-hackathon/deploy/guacamole:/etc/guacamole hall/guacamole
 ```
 change the port and directory if needed.
 Also make sure `guacamole.properties` file is correctly configured.
-The file is in directory `/opt/open-hackathon` and it's right for you local environment by default.
+The file is in directory `/opt/open-hackathon/deploy/guacamole` and it's right for you local environment by default.
 The content may look like:
 ```
 # Hostname and port of guacamole proxy
 guacd-hostname: localhost